Eric Lavallée Partner, Lawyer and Trademark Agent

 Distinctions

-• The Best Lawyers in Canada in the field of Technology Law, 2024
+• The Best Lawyers in Canada in the field of Technology Law, since 2024

 • In 1997, he was awarded the Médaille du Mérite des Gouverneurs de la Faculté de génie de l'Université de Sherbrooke (University of Sherbrooke Faculty of Engineering Governors’ Achievement Medal).
 In 2009, he received the Prix du doyen de la Faculté de droit de l'Université de Sherbrooke (University of Sherbrooke Faculty of Law Dean’s Award) and the Prix du Barreau du Québec (Quebec Bar Award).